 Ending no-knock warrants would be my second choice.
 Banning chokeholds, a national database, all of these would be great — but there are solutions happening now at the local and state levels to address these issues.
 Banning or restricting the use of no-knock warrants would be a major reform with some serious positive change.

-Today, the most famous no-knock warrant example is Breonna Taylor — who was shot and killed by police after three plainclothes officers kicked down the door to her boyfriend’s apartment and exchanged fire with him.
-The police were in the wrong apartment, and her boyfriend was a legal firearm owner.
+Today, the most famous no-knock warrant example is Breonna Taylor — who was shot and killed by police after three plainclothes officers kicked down the door to her apartment and exchanged fire with her boyfriend.
+The police entered the apartment after the prime suspect has been arrested, and her boyfriend was a legal firearm owner.
 It should surprise exactly nobody that bad things happen when cops kick in the doors of citizens they’re trying to arrest and storm inside like a SWAT team.

 Every year, innocent people die when botched no-knock warrants are executed.
 In 2014, a toddler in Georgia ended up in a medically induced coma after a botched no-knock warrant.
 In the 1980s, there were about 1,500 no-knock SWAT team deployments in the U.S. In 2010 there were 45,000.
 Florida and Oregon have already banned them at the state level — I’d welcome a federal ban, too.
 I also love the idea of a federal law or database that restricts police officers from jumping departments when they’re suspended or fired for misconduct.
 Republicans haven’t yet made it clear how that legislation would work, but the idea itself would be an important piece of reform.